1. Scope and Definitions

 f) Goods reported as ready for delivery must be collected by the buyer immediately.
 If delivery of the goods is delayed for reasons attributable to the buyer, we are entitled to store the goods at the buyer’s expense and risk, take all measures suitable to preserve the goods, and invoice the goods in full.
 The same applies if the buyer does not collect goods reported as ready for delivery within four (4) days.
 We reserve the right to claim further damages for delay.

-8. Retention of Title
+8. Retention of title

 c) In the event of seizures or other interventions by third parties, the buyer must notify us immediately so that we can file a lawsuit according to § 771 ZPO.
-If the third party is unable to reimburse us for the judicial and extrajudicial costs of a lawsuit under § 771 ZPO, the buyer is liable for the loss we incur.
+If the third party is unable to reimburse us for the judicial and extrajudicial costs of a lawsuit according to § 771 ZPO, the buyer is liable for the loss we incur.

-e) We undertake to release the securities to which we are entitled at the buyer’s request to the extent that the value of our securities exceeds the claims to be secured by more than 20%.
-The choice of the securities to be released is at our discretion.
+e) We undertake to release the securities to which we are entitled at the buyer’s request insofar as the value of our securities exceeds the claims to be secured by more than 20%.
+The choice of securities to be released is at our discretion.

 9. Warranty